How to run parallel test cases in TestNG

 To do so you need to first create a testing.xml file and add a parallel attribute for the test suite with value as methods.

-Parallel Execution in TestNG
+Parallel Execution at different levels in TestNG

 TestNG allows you Parallel Execution at different levels such as: